bolkonksy/BunniesAndCarrots/README.md

 ---

 ## About
- I made this game back in 2014 as a seminar project for a collage course Object-Oriented programming.
+ I made this game back in 2014 as a seminar project for a college course Object-Oriented programming.
 I could do much simpler project for the seminar, but I wanted to make something fun and by the way learn how videogames are made.
 My friend drew all the textures.

 #### How I did it?
  Mostly using <a href="http://lazyfoo.net/SDL_tutorials/">LazyFoo</a> SDL tutorials for understanding how SDL library works.
 Then I found a helpful <a href="http://staniks.github.io/">Staniks</a> game tutorial where he implemented a small coin game.